-- To be able to describe the interoperable web services architecture, including the roles of SOAP and WSDL. - To use lower-level SOAP and XML APIs for services and/or clients. - To build and Host Web Services.
+- To be able to describe the interoperable web services architecture, including the roles of SOAP and WSDL.

+- To use lower-level SOAP and XML APIs for services and/or clients.

+- To build and Host Web Services.

+- To apply the web service security

+- To know the basic WSDL structure

+- To develop the web service application

-- Understand the use of web services in B2C and B2B applications. - Understand the design principles and application of SOAP and REST based web services. - Design collaborating web services according to a specification. - Implement an application that uses multiple web services in a realistic business scenario. - Use industry standard open source tools such as Apache Axis2, Tomcat, Derby and Eclipse to build, test, deploy and execute web services and web applications that consume them.
+- 1. Understand the use of web services in B2C and B2B applications. - 2.
+Understand the design principles and application of SOAP - 3.
+To know the principles of REST based web services. - 4.
+Design collaborating web services according to a specification. - 5.
+Implement an application that uses multiple web services in a realistic business scenario. - 6.
+Use industry standard open source tools such as Apache Axis2, Tomcat, Derby and Eclipse to build, test, deploy and execute web services and web applications that consume them.